ankrutik/notes/aws/solutions_arch_cert/notes.md

 Used to secure content by giving access to only authorized users, commonly those that have paid for the content.

-When 1 file, use signed URL.
-When multiple files, use cookies.
+**When 1 file, use signed URL.
+When multiple files, use signed cookies.**

 ### Policy